bontebok/resonite-headless-net8/README.md

 # Updated 12/17/2024
-Now includes ResoniteModLoader support for .NET 9 thanks to @StiefelJackal's PR. (https://github.com/pardeike/Harmony/pull/637)
+Now includes ResoniteModLoader support for .NET 10.

 # resonite-headless-net8 (.NET 9)
-A docker image for Resonite's .NET 9 headless, includes components to aid in monitoring logs and thread performance of the headless server.
+A docker image for Resonite's .NET 10 headless, includes components to aid in monitoring logs and thread performance of the headless server.
 You do not need to clone this repository to use, see the full instructions below.

 Usage: Create a directory which will contain the headless server files.
 Within this directory, create the following directories: